Factbox: What are the articles of impeachment Trump may face?

-Pelosi framed Trump’s conduct as bribery during a Nov.
-14 news conference after weeks of rank-and-file Democrats referring to Trump’s conduct as a “quid pro quo,” or exchange of favors.
+House Speaker Nancy Pelosi framed Trump’s conduct as bribery during a Nov.
+14 news conference after weeks of rank-and-file Democrats referring to Trump’s conduct as a “quid pro quo,” Latin for an exchange of favors.

 “The bribe is to grant or withhold military assistance in return for a public statement of a fake investigation into the elections,” Pelosi said.
 “That’s bribery.”